Self-Guided Activities and In-Class Visits

 Is there a limit to how many people can come with my group?

-We have a maximum of 70 youth participants, or 2 classes, on-site at once.
+Any field trips during April will have a maximum of 2 classes on-site at once.
+Any field trips after April will have a maximum of 3 classes on-site at once.
 If your group is larger than this, it will need to be split into multiple days.

 What is expected of my group during our visit?